 By Gary A. Krupnick

-The Symposium will celebrate the past contributions of biogeography and look toward future ones that bring a deeper understanding of the relationship between our planet and its biota.
-The invited speakers will address why “location” matters with a wide range of modern studies and applications on the geography of life.
+Baird Auditorium at the National Museum of Natural History provided the location for a full day of biogeography talks at the 12th Smithsonian Botanical Symposium, “Location, Location, Location...New Advances in the Science of Biogeography.”
+The speakers celebrated the past contributions of biogeography and provided a look toward future ones that bring a deeper understanding of the relationship between our planet and its biota.
+The invited speakers addressed why “location” matters with a wide range of modern studies and applications on the geography of life.